 With that being said, wireless speakers struggle to produce sound quality as good as their wired counterparts.
 While HD6 is capable of knocking out some of the great high-end speakers, it asks the buyer to stretch out the budget.

-Regardless, manufacturers insert analog input ports in the wireless speakers to compliment devices that have analog outputs.
+Regardless, manufacturers insert analogue input ports in the wireless speakers to compliment devices that have analogue outputs.
 Some of such connectivity options include RCA, 3.5mm jack, and digital optical.